 Carefully pin the facing in place, making sure it is lined up correctly and very straight, no pulling.

 This last method is really cool.
-It involves using the interfacing to hide the raw edges of the facing.
-It’s a little more fiddly, and you need to think about it before hand, but it results a really lovely clean facing.
+It involves using interfacing to hide the raw edges of the facing.
+It’s a little more fiddly, and you need to think about it beforehand, but it results in a really lovely clean facing.

 For this method, DO NOT BLOCK FUSE.
 I put that in capitals, because if you’re like me and you block fuse everything, then you need a bit of extra reminding when you do something different!

 Cut your interfacing and facing separately.
 Sew the shoulder seams together.

 For the facing, press the seams open.
 For the interfacing, grade the seams back to 1/8″

 Place the facing and the interfacing right sides together.
 This is going to feel weird but do it.
 The right side of the interfacing is the side that will face outwards, the smoothish side.
 The wrong side of the interfacing (shown facing outwards in the above picture) is the side with the glue on it (you can tell because it feels a bit bumpy and shines a little in the light).